Experience the Community

 For lunch, take a stroll to Rachel’s Cafe & Creperie to try their variety of delectable dishes.
 Their crepes are stuffed to the brim and they have something on the menu for everyone!

 End your day at any of Lancaster’s fine-dining restaurants.
-Grab a burger, fries, and a shake at Max’s Eatery or diversify your palette at C’est La Vie.
+You can diversify your palette at C’est La Vie.

 Location & Neighborhood